-In December 2019, a novel strain of coronavirus, or COVID-19, was reported to have surfaced in Wuhan, China, and has since spread across the world.
-The World Health Organization characterized COVID-19 as a pandemic on March 11, 2020.
-The outbreak has resulted in the implementation of significant governmental measures globally, including closures of businesses and offices, quarantines of individuals, and travel bans.
+The outbreak of COVID-19 has resulted in the implementation of significant governmental measures globally, including closures of businesses and offices, quarantines of individuals, and travel bans.
 The effects of the spread of COVID-19 and the duration of the business disruption and related financial impact cannot be reasonably estimated at this time and our business could be adversely impacted by the effects.
-Enrollment of patients in our clinical trials in Ukraine was severely affected by the COVID-19 outbreak, and enrollment was shifted to other clinical sites.
+For example, enrollment of patients in our clinical trials in Ukraine was severely affected by the COVID-19 outbreak in 2020, and enrollment was shifted to other clinical sites.
 We also experienced minor delays in enrollment of patients in our clinical trials in general, which did not affect our ability to finish enrollment of patients in PROTECTIVE-2 and DUBLIN-3 studies globally.
-In addition, we rely on third-party CROs to monitor and manage data for our ongoing preclinical and clinical programs, and the outbreak may affect their ability to devote sufficient time and resources to our programs.
+In addition, we rely on third-party CROs to monitor and manage data for our ongoing preclinical and clinical programs, and the pandemic may affect their ability to devote sufficient time and resources to our programs.
 Our ability to obtain clinical supplies of our product candidates could also be disrupted if the operations of these suppliers are affected by COVID-19.
 Moreover, as a result of COVID-19, there is a general unease of conducting unnecessary activities in medical centers.
 As a result, the expected timeline for data readouts of our clinical trials and certain regulatory filings may be negatively impacted.
 For example, we have experienced minor delays in processing the clinical trials data due to COVID-19.
-In addition, restrictions or other circumstances related to COVID-19 may cause delays in preapproval inspections of our clinical or manufacturing facilities, thereby delaying approval of our product candidates.
+In addition, restrictions or other circumstances related to COVID-19 have caused and may further cause delays in pre-approval inspections of our clinical or manufacturing facilities, thereby delaying the regulatory review and approval timeline of our product candidates.